cognimbus/nimbus.docs/docs/source/api-gateway.rst

 - {robotId} and {streamName} are placeholders for the robot ID and stream name, respectively.
 - For methods that modify data (e.g., POST), the body of the request should be detailed in the API documentation, specifying required fields and formats.
 - Status Codes: Utilize HTTP status codes correctly to indicate the outcome of API calls, e.g., 200 OK, 404 Not Found, 400 Bad Request.
-- Versioning: Version the API (e.g., /v1/robot) to manage changes and maintain compatibility.
+- For testing the API, it is possible to use the following example: curl -v --location --request GET <route> -H "Authorization: Bearer <token>" --header 'u;'